dEAduction/dEAduction/CONTRIBUTING.md

 merge: local/dev/the_new_feature -> local/master
 ```

-Beware that any non-compliant commit message *will* be rejected by the git
+Please note that any non-compliant commit message will be rejected by the git
 hook.

 ### Python code (modified PEP 8) and linting

-The Python code of d∃∀duction's follows the [PEP 8
+The Python code of d∃∀duction follows the [PEP 8 convention](https://pep8.org),
-convention](https://pep8.org), with the adjustments hereinafter.
-You *should*
+with the adjustments hereinafter.
+You should check your Python code syntax
-check your Python code syntax using the project's
+using the project's
 [linter](https://sourcelevel.io/blog/what-is-a-linter-and-why-your-team-should-use-it),
 that is a slightly modified [flake8](https://flake8.pycqa.org/en/latest/#)
 version.
 To lint your Python module, simply run the terminal command: